JesperGlas/cpp-sorting/README.md

 # cpp-sorting
-Learning project for various sorting algorithms.
+Learning project for the implementations of various data structures and ways of sorting them.

 ## Linked List
 ### Description